nxskok/pasias/docs/21-discriminant-analysis.md

-I didn't really need the `fill=0` since there are no missing frequencies, but I've gotten used to putting it in.
+I didn't really need the `values_fill` since there are no missing frequencies, but I've gotten used to putting it in.
 There are a lot of misclassifications, but there are a lot of people, so a large fraction of people actually got classified correctly.
 The